UiPath (NYSE:PATH) PT Lowered to $14.00 at Canaccord Genuity Group

-UiPath (NYSE:PATH – Get Rating) had its price objective dropped by investment analysts at Canaccord Genuity Group from $15.00 to $14.00 in a research report issued on Friday, The Fly reports.
-Canaccord Genuity Group’s price objective indicates a potential upside of 7.86% from the company’s previous close.
+UiPath (NYSE:PATH – Get Rating) had its price target dropped by investment analysts at Canaccord Genuity Group from $15.00 to $14.00 in a report issued on Friday, Benzinga reports.
+The firm presently has a “hold” rating on the healthcare company’s stock.
+Canaccord Genuity Group’s target price points to a potential upside of 9.80% from the company’s current price.

-Several other equities analysts also recently weighed in on PATH.
-Mizuho downgraded shares of UiPath from a “buy” rating to a “neutral” rating and cut their price target for the stock from $40.00 to $14.00 in a report on Wednesday, September 7th.
-Credit Suisse Group lowered their price objective on UiPath from $37.50 to $30.00 and set an “outperform” rating on the stock in a research report on Wednesday.
-Morgan Stanley lowered UiPath from an “overweight” rating to an “equal weight” rating and lowered their price objective for the stock from $32.00 to $15.00 in a research report on Wednesday, September 7th.
-BMO Capital Markets lowered their price objective on UiPath from $21.00 to $15.00 in a research report on Wednesday, September 7th.
-Finally, Canaccord Genuity Group restated a “hold” rating and issued a $15.00 price objective (down previously from $25.00) on shares of UiPath in a research report on Wednesday, September 7th.
-Seven analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $23.42.
+Several other analysts also recently commented on PATH.
+Truist Financial lowered their target price on shares of UiPath from $45.00 to $25.00 and set a “buy” rating for the company in a report on Wednesday, September 7th.
+Barclays lowered their target price on shares of UiPath from $18.00 to $17.00 and set an “overweight” rating for the company in a report on Wednesday, September 28th.
+Canaccord Genuity Group lowered their target price on shares of UiPath from $15.00 to $14.00 in a report on Friday.
+Cowen reduced their price target on shares of UiPath from $27.00 to $20.00 in a research report on Wednesday, September 7th.
+Finally, Cowen reduced their price target on shares of UiPath from $27.00 to $20.00 and set an “outperform” rating for the company in a research report on Wednesday, September 7th.
+Seven equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $23.37.

-In related news, CFO Ashim Gupta sold 30,000 shares of the business’s stock in a transaction that occurred on Monday, September 12th.
-The stock was sold at an average price of $15.02, for a total transaction of $450,600.00.
-Following the completion of the sale, the chief financial officer now owns 1,347,266 shares in the company, valued at $20,235,935.32.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In related news, CFO Ashim Gupta sold 30,000 shares of the business’s stock in a transaction that occurred on Monday, September 12th.
-The stock was sold at an average price of $15.02, for a total transaction of $450,600.00.
-Following the completion of the sale, the chief financial officer now owns 1,347,266 shares in the company, valued at $20,235,935.32.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CAO Hitesh Ramani sold 22,800 shares of UiPath stock in a transaction that occurred on Monday, August 15th.
-The stock was sold at an average price of $20.70, for a total value of $471,960.00.
-Following the transaction, the chief accounting officer now directly owns 426,799 shares in the company, valued at approximately $8,834,739.30.
+In other news, CFO Ashim Gupta sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 8th.
+The shares were sold at an average price of $13.74, for a total value of $137,400.00.
+Following the completion of the transaction, the chief financial officer now directly owns 1,377,266 shares in the company, valued at $18,923,634.84.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, CFO Ashim Gupta sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 8th.
+The shares were sold at an average price of $13.74, for a total value of $137,400.00.
+Following the sale, the chief financial officer now directly owns 1,377,266 shares of the company’s stock, valued at $18,923,634.84.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Hitesh Ramani sold 22,800 shares of the firm’s stock in a transaction that occurred on Monday, August 15th.
+The shares were sold at an average price of $20.70, for a total transaction of $471,960.00.
+Following the completion of the sale, the chief accounting officer now directly owns 426,799 shares in the company, valued at $8,834,739.30.
 The disclosure for this sale can be found here.
-Insiders sold a total of 162,800 shares of company stock worth $3,129,960 over the last 90 days.
-31.88% of the stock is owned by insiders.
+Insiders sold 162,800 shares of company stock worth $3,129,960 over the last quarter.
+31.88% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows

-Institutional investors have recently modified their holdings of the stock.
-Archford Capital Strategies LLC increased its holdings in shares of UiPath by 16.3% in the first quarter.
-Archford Capital Strategies LLC now owns 12,887 shares of the healthcare company’s stock valued at $284,000 after purchasing an additional 1,808 shares during the period. abrdn plc grew its holdings in UiPath by 53.7% during the first quarter. abrdn plc now owns 28,197 shares of the healthcare company’s stock worth $610,000 after acquiring an additional 9,857 shares during the period.
-Blackstone Inc. acquired a new position in UiPath during the first quarter worth $28,273,000.
-Nikko Asset Management Americas Inc. grew its holdings in UiPath by 27.3% during the first quarter.
-Nikko Asset Management Americas Inc. now owns 21,026,818 shares of the healthcare company’s stock worth $457,123,000 after acquiring an additional 4,513,440 shares during the period.
-Finally, Cubist Systematic Strategies LLC grew its holdings in UiPath by 1,965.6% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 198,461 shares of the healthcare company’s stock worth $8,560,000 after acquiring an additional 188,853 shares during the period.
-Institutional investors and hedge funds own 51.35% of the company’s stock.
+Several large investors have recently made changes to their positions in PATH.
+Sumitomo Mitsui Trust Holdings Inc. purchased a new position in shares of UiPath in the second quarter worth $436,988,000.
+ARK Investment Management LLC increased its stake in shares of UiPath by 24.9% in the first quarter.
+ARK Investment Management LLC now owns 33,600,948 shares of the healthcare company’s stock worth $725,444,000 after buying an additional 6,698,008 shares during the period.
+Altimeter Capital Management LP increased its stake in shares of UiPath by 175.4% in the first quarter.
+Altimeter Capital Management LP now owns 8,275,000 shares of the healthcare company’s stock worth $71,579,000 after buying an additional 5,270,194 shares during the period.
+Nikko Asset Management Americas Inc. increased its stake in shares of UiPath by 27.3% in the first quarter.
+Nikko Asset Management Americas Inc. now owns 21,026,818 shares of the healthcare company’s stock worth $457,123,000 after buying an additional 4,513,440 shares during the period.
+Finally, State Street Corp increased its stake in shares of UiPath by 251.1% in the second quarter.
+State Street Corp now owns 4,996,369 shares of the healthcare company’s stock worth $90,884,000 after buying an additional 3,573,238 shares during the period.
+51.35% of the stock is owned by hedge funds and other institutional investors.

 UiPath Inc provides an end-to-end automation platform that offers a range of robotic process automation (RPA) solutions primarily in the United States, Romania, and Japan.
 The company offers a suite of interrelated software to build, manage, run, engage, measure, and govern automation within the organization.